Ken-Warner/macro-tracker/README.md

 ## Todos

 - Logout button takes 2 clicks for some reason.
+- Password logged in creation request in production, needs to be omitted.
+- Clean up password recovery workflow.
 - **Add weigh-ins to backup before release**
 - Some meal deletions don't delete from the UI but are deleted on the backend.
   - I might just need to do a meal history rework.